arushisingh90/Neighborhood_map/README.md

 ## APIs
 * Google maps API has been used for map, markers and information window.
-* Zompato API has been used to load restaurant list and their rating.
+* Zomato API has been used to load restaurant list and their rating.

 ## Installation
 Download project and open index.html